ImgBotApp/InternetNL/detail/web/tls/renegotiation-secure/verdict/good_en.md

-Your webserver offers support for secure renegotiation.
+Your web server offers support for secure renegotiation.